 Are Chicken Bones Dangerous?

-Unfortunately, chicken bones can be dangerous to dogs.
+Unfortunately, chicken bones are no different from other types of cooked bones and can be dangerous to dogs.
 They’re very brittle, especially when cooked, and can easily splinter in your dog’s powerful jaws.
 Instead of a tasty snack, the bones can turn into a mouthful of sharp points that can damage the gums, injure the throat, pierce the gullet, or make it all the way into the stomach to cause havoc there.

 Chicken bones can also ‘go down the wrong way’, causing choking and coughing.
 Dogs’ stomachs can partially digest bones, but it takes a while- during which time sharp bits of bone can cause problems.
 The undigested portion can also get stuck in the guts, causing a blockage.